microsoft/agogosml/sample_apps/mleap/README.rst

 5. Upload necessary Databricks notebooks to train the model on Azure Databricks.

-To deploy ModelTrainer on Azure databricks:
+To deploy ModelTrainer on Azure Databricks:

 1. Ensure you have the necessary pre-requisites.
 2. cd into the `mleap_model <mleap_model/>`__ folder.
-3. Run: ``make deploy`` to deploy the soltuion.
+3. Run: ``make deploy`` to deploy the solution.
 Alternatively, run ``make deploy_w_docker`` to avoid installing pre-requisites.
 This will build and run a docker container locally with the necessary pre-requisites.
 The deployment will prompt for the following:
     - Azure Resource Group
     - Data center location
     - Azure Subscription
     - `Databricks workspace url and access token <https://docs.azuredatabricks.net/api/latest/authentication.html#token-management>`__
 4. After the deployment has completed, in the Azure Portal, navigate to the newly deployed Azure Databricks workspace.
-5. Open the agogos > 02_train_model notebook.
+5. Open the **agogos > 02_train_model notebook**.
 Run the notebook to train and serialize the model blob storage (mounted via DBFS).

 MLeap Custom Transformer
 -----------------------------